Martin Davila, Department Chair

 - Emphasize high standards of ethical conduct.

 - Provide a curriculum at the post-secondary level of instruction.

 - Encourage research in the field of funeral service.

-Students enrolled in mortuary science courses which include external learning experiences are required to comply with the department dress code.
-A copy of this dress code will be provided when the interview for admission is conducted.
-Students are also required to purchase personal protective equipment for courses in which exposure to biohazards exists.
+Students enrolled in Mortuary Science courses which include internships and practicums are required to comply with the department dress code.
+A copy of this dress code will be provided during orientation.

-Courses must be taken according to a degree plan or as indicated by a faculty advisor.
-Beginning in Fall 2010, each student will be required to take the NBE as a requirement of graduation from the Mortuary Science Department.
-The Mortuary Science Department at San Antonio College requires any student seeking graduation to take the NBE within 30 days from the last official day of the semester or session in which course work is completed and satisfactorily passed for the associate degree to be posted in that semester.
-A student who does not take the NBE as provided in the foregoing statement must re-apply for graduation prior to the deadline for the next semester or session and must satisfy NBE preparation protocols that are in effect at that particular time.
+Courses must be taken according to a degree plan or as indicated by a Mortuary Science faculty advisor.
+The Mortuary Science Program at San Antonio College requires any student seeking graduation to take the NBE within 30 - 45 days from the last official day of the semester or session in which course work is completed and satisfactorily passed for the associate degree to be posted in that semester.
+A student seeking licensure outside of the State of Texas,should consult with the licensing agency of the State in which they are seeking employment.